cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-taurine.md

 Taurine is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

-If you are already jailbroken with unc0ver, make sure to properly [remove it](removing-u0) before proceeding.
-{:.notice--danger}

 Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](resigning-apps) once every 7 days.

 We will use AltStore to install the Taurine jailbreak application to your iOS device for use in the next step.